Break Up Breakdown: 5 Ways I Was AWESOME In My Last Relationship

 I’m still the person that had my ideal partner lavishly in love with me.

-She called and texted me constantly, wanted attention, wanted to hold hands, cuddle, and touch every time we were together.
+She called and texted me constantly, craved my attention and approval, snuggled close to hold hands, cuddle, and touch every time we were together.

 But…